shonphilip7/transit-app-api/README.md

 A laravel app for generating API's related to a transit agency.
-The agency in this case is Kochi Metro Rail Ltd which operates in the city of Ernakulam.</br>.
+The agency in this case is Kochi Metro Rail Ltd which operates in the city of Ernakulam.
 This app uses the JSON files generated using scripts in https://github.com/shonphilip7/sample-GTFS-scripts repo for the API
 ##Prerequisites
 1. Git </br>
 2. Docker </br>